tekyjd/Record-Suspension-Application-Eligibility/README.md

     });
     // remove any duplicates that remain
     essentialUnknowns = [...new Set(essentialUnknowns)];

-// ✅ FIX: Remove "3+ convictions" from missing if value is explicitly "No" if (threePlusTwoYearImprisonment === "No") {
+if (threePlusTwoYearImprisonment === "No") {
   essentialUnknowns = essentialUnknowns.filter(
     e => !/3\s*\+?.*conviction.*2.?year/i.test(e) && !/three.*conviction/i.test(e)